Get your motorbike licence

 The METAL pre-provisional rider training course gives you professional training in riding techniques and improves your skills and understanding of road safety for motorcyclists.

-This course is available from the following providers:
+The METAL course is available from the following providers:

 You will need to check with your provider whether or not motorcycles and helmets are provided for the course.